chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Features

-- A default user group that contains by default all the users of a subscription is made available and can be used to easily assign all users to the same environment(s) with the same role(s)
+- A default user group that contains all the users of a subscription is made available and can be used to easily assign all users to the same environment(s) with the same role(s)

 ## ![rn_icon](/assets/CHILI_LOGOS_OK-21.svg) Feb 20, 2024 - GraFx Publisher